bengen343/superset-on-gcp-cloud-run/README.md

 2. We'll also need to create a service account for Superset to use and grant it access to the secrets we just created as well as the various services we'll rely on.
 Run ```setup-scripts/create_gcp_service_account.sh``` in the VS Code terminal to create a service account named 'superset' in your project that can do this.

 ### Build Superset Configuration SQL Database
-1. Connect the VS Code development container to the GCP database we created by running this commnad in the terminal: ```/cloud_sql_proxy -instances=$SUPERSET_CONNECTION_NAME=tcp:5432```.
+1. Connect the VS Code development container to the GCP database we created by running this command in the terminal: ```/cloud_sql_proxy -instances=$SUPERSET_CONNECTION_NAME=tcp:5432```.
 If it's successful you should see the number next to the 'PORTS' heading at the top of the terminal increase by one and a pop-up may display informing you that 'Your application is now running on port 5432'.
 2. This proxy connection will monopolize the terminal window you were just working in.
 Open a new terminal window by clicking '**+**' on the top-right of the terminal window you were just working in.
 3. In the new terminal window you've just opened type ```superset db upgrade```.
 This may take some time to execute but this command is critical as it populates your Google Cloud hosted SQL database with all of the tables needed for Superset to run.

 ## Build & Deploy the Apache Superset Container

-Next we will push a Docker image to a Google Artifact Registry within the Google Cloud project.
-A Cloud Run service will them be created to deploy that image.
+Next, we will push a Docker image to a Google Artifact Registry within the Google Cloud project.
+A Cloud Run service will then be created to deploy that image.
 1. Create a Google Artifact Registry container by typing the command ```setup-scripts/create_gcp_artifact.sh``` into the VS Code terminal.
 2. Upload the contents of this repository's ```src``` folder to the repository you just created as a Docker image by typing ```setup-scripts/create_gcp_image.sh``` into the VS Code terminal.
 3. Turn the image you've uploaded into an active Google Cloud Run Service by typing the command ```setup-scripts/create_gcp_cloud_run.sh``` into the VS Code terminal

 ### Update Service Credential
-After running the script above, you will recieve a Google Cloud Run service URL.
+After running the script above, you will receive a Google Cloud Run service URL.
 1. Return to [Google Cloud Console](https://console.cloud.google.com/).
 2. Search for and select **APIs & Services** in the top search bar.
 3. Select **Credentials** from the left navigation bar.